codesharedot/pundi-x-price-gnome-ticket/README.md

-# golem-network-tokens price gnome ticket
+# rif-token price gnome ticket

-Gnome 3 desktop ticker for golem-network-tokens price with Python and argos.
-Rename to golem-network-tokens.1r.60s.py and put in ~/.config/argos
+Gnome 3 desktop ticker for rif-token price with Python and argos.
+Rename to rif-token.1r.60s.py and put in ~/.config/argos

 https://pythonbasics.org